lsst-sitcom/sitcomtn-162/index.md

 Object distributions of the non-sheared catalog at various points during cuts.
 Left: Galaxy distributions prior to any cuts.
 There is a clear overdensity that overlaps between patches.
 Middle: the distribution after the red sequence galaxies have been removed.
 Right: the object distribution after all cuts have been applied.
 ```

+## Final Remarks

+From what was able to be achieved within this technote, the combination of cell-based coadds and Metadetection have the necessary infrastructure needed to successfully run end-to end within the LSST Science Pipelines infrastructure and produce a shape catalog.
+With this shape catalog, a tangential shear profile of A360 was created.
+Radial bins beyond ~2 Mpc tend to perform the best, while the inner bins struggle to find a clear signal; this is not surprising within a cluster environment.

+As for technical details, it should be noted that many configuration settings are not yet available to the pipeline infrastructure through pipeline `.yaml` files.
+The main motivation for custom branches was to enable changes (e.g. changing `wmom` to `pgauss`) for testing purposes.

+There are still plenty of tasks that can done next.
+It might be beneficial to incorporate alternative deblending algorithms to potentially improve the performance of the shear profile within the inner radial bins near the cluster center.
+Additionally, running detection tasks on the cell-based coadds would be helpful for comparing objects detected in the Metadetection catalog, as well as obtain PSF measurements for reserved stars in order to do a more thorough $\rho$-statistics analysis.
+More technical investigations should be done to understand why object coordinates differ between patches with the same WCS information, as well as investigate the source of extremely large S/N values and lack of objects with a S/N below 10.

 ## References